This post is sponsored by Visit Southeast Montana

 Southeast Montana Road Trip Itinerary

-This is a quick looks at our itinerary around Southeast Montana.
+This is a quick look at our itinerary around Southeast Montana.
 Keep reading for all the details on each stop.

 Day 1 – Backroads, Dinosaurs, and Geology